tryanbobo/Transpropagation/README.md

 ## Requirements
 Access to ESRI's ArcMap or ArcGIS Pro

-The two required input parameters include Input Radio Points Feature and an Input DEM.
+The two required input data parameters include Input Radio Points Feature and an Input DEM.

+Additional input parameters are need for the Friis Transmission Equation (see Inserting Friis Values below)
 ##### [Back to Contents](#contents)

 ## Installation